What is the application deadline?

 The Faculty requires applicants to submit a Student Profile Form (SPF) as part of the admissions process.
 Applicants access the SPF through the Engineering Applicant Portal.
 The SPF allows applicants to detail their extra-curricular involvement, specify their engineering program choices, and provide more information on their academic background.
-New this year, the SPF will include a video profile that will take about 10 to 15 minutes for applicants to complete.
+New this year, the SPF will include a video profile that will take about 20 minutes for applicants to complete.
 The video profile consists of three questions that are drawn randomly from a bank of questions.
 For each question, applicants will be given a fixed amount of time to consider their answer and a fixed amount of time to answer the given question.
-There is no advanced preparation required for the video profile, but applicants should complete a media test to ensure that the computer they plan to use meets the necessary technical requirements (i.e. stable internet connection, webcam, microphone).
+There is no advanced preparation required for the video profile.
+Applicants should ensure that the computer they plan to use meets the necessary technical requirements (i.e. stable internet connection, webcam, microphone).

 While the actual profile must be completed in a single, continuous attempt, it is preceded by a guided set of practice questions designed to help applicants become comfortable with the question/ response format.

 We believe that marks alone do not provide a complete picture of your potential.
 The Student Profile Form (SPF) gives you the opportunity to tell the Admissions Committee about your abilities, strengths and interests.
 In particular, we are interested in your activities and achievements that demonstrate leadership, dedication and overall excellence.
 The SPF is a mandatory part of your application.
 If you do not submit your complete SPF, your application will not be considered for admission.
 The SPF will be available on the Engineering Applicant Portal once the Faculty has received your application from the Ontario Universities’ Application Centre (OUAC).